marat-rkh/homepage/content/_index.md

-My name is Marat Khabibullin, welcome to my homepage!
-I blog about becoming a better software engineer every day through self learning 🚀
+My name is Marat Khabibullin, welcome to my journey through the world of software engineering 🚀